Nick Carter (1964–1990 novel series)

-Nick Carter-Killmaster is a series of spy adventures published from 1964 until 1990, first by Award Books, then by Ace Books, and finally by Jove Books.
+Nick Carter is a series of spy adventure novels published from 1964 until 1990, first by Award Books, then by Ace Books, and finally by Jove Books.
 At least 261 novels were published.
-The character is an update of a pulp fiction private detective named Nick Carter, first published in 1886.
+The character is an update of the classic pulp fiction private eye Nick Carter, first published in 1886.
+Carter is described as a "Killmaster" in this series, and that term is used to distinguish this series from other Nick Carter runs.

 No actual author is credited for the books, with the Nick Carter name being used as a house pseudonym.
 Volumes varied between first-person and third-person narratives.
 Authors known to have contributed entries in the series are Michael Avallone, Valerie Moolman, Manning Lee Stokes, Dennis Lynds, Gayle Lynds, Robert J. Randisi, David Hagberg, and Martin Cruz Smith.
 The name Nick Carter was acknowledged by the series as having been inspired by the early 20th century pulp fiction detective of the same name in the 100th Killmaster volume (labelled Nick Carter 100) which included an essay on the earlier Nick Carter and included a Nick Carter detective short story alongside a Killmaster adventure.

 The title character of the series serves as Agent N3 of AXE, a fictional spy agency for the United States government.
 The novels are similar to the literary James Bond novels—low on gadgets, high on action.
 Sexual encounters in particular are described in detail.